 - As the ad campaigns drive traffic to your site, you’ll see your highest CLTV audience list grow and it’ll becomes more precise

 - Start now so that when the holiday period approaches, you have the largest and most precise lookalike audience possible to drive to all of your fantastic deals

 In the lead-up to the holidays, use your lookalike audience to generate new, valuable subscribers who are predicted to act just like your best customers do now.

 You can ask them for their email address directly in Facebook, lead them to an ideal landing page that introduces your brand, or, even better, run enticing sweepstakes guaranteed to generate even more leads.

 Subscribers from sweeps and contests are notoriously less valuable than other subscribers, but by using lookalike audiences, you can ensure a higher quality of participants and a far better-performing list.

 How do you make the most of new customers coming to your site?
-Find out three conversion techniques to increase your return on ad spend.Back to Blog Home
+Check out how to create lookalike audiences with Klaviyo.Back to Blog Home